Code of Silence (TV series): Broadcast

 The series became available on 18 May 2025 on ITVX in the United Kingdom.
 It began airing on 24 July 2025 on BritBox in North America.
+In India, it is also aired on Lionsgate Play on 1 August 2025.

 Reception

-The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 23 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 100% approval rating based on 24 critic reviews.
 The website's critics consensus reads, "Rose Ayling-Ellis is terrific in Code of Silence, a sharp crime drama given an compelling wrinkle by its credible depiction of the deaf perspective."
 On Metacritic the series scored 80 out of 100, based on 9 critics, indicating "Generally Favorable".

 Anita Singh in The Daily Telegraph awarded the show four stars and praised the performance of Rose Ayling-Ellis in the lead role, as well as the pacing of the series and the tension it created on the viewer.
 Lucy Mangan in The Guardian also awarded the show four stars out of five and praised Ayling-Ellis, calling the show a "triumph".
 Carol Midgely in The Times praised the script which "is written from experience and with veracity" and results in "a fresh, original drama that has done the near impossible and given us a cop drama with something new to say".

 Accolades

-The series was nominated for New Drama with Rose Ayling-Ellis nominated for Performance in a Drama at the National Television Awards.
+The series was nominated for New Drama with Rose Ayling-Ellis nominated for Performance in a Drama at the National Television Awards and Best Drama at the British Academy Television Awards.
+The series was nominated for Best Drama at the 2026 Royal Television Society Programme Awards with Ayling-Ellis nominated for Leading Actor – Female with Catherine Moulton nominated for Writer - Drama.